mnlipp/jgrapes/index.md

 JGrapes is an event driven component framework written in Java.
-It includes support for asynchronous I/O and provides some complex components such as an HTTP server and a portal.
+It includes support for asynchronous I/O and provides some complex components such as an HTTP server and a web console.
 It was inspired by the ["circuits framework"](http://circuitsframework.com/) written for Python.

 JGrapes makes full use of the Java 8 SE environment.
 The core